MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 _Original KB number:_ 4520146

+## Solution 1: Restart Windows Font Cache Service

+Sometimes, SearchApp crashes and restarting Windows Font Cache Service fixes it.
+To do so:

+1. Press <kbd>CTRL</kbd>+<kbd>R</kbd> to open **Run**.
+2. Type `services.msc`.
+3. Find Windows Font Cache Service and stop it.
+4. Check if search now starts working.
+5. Start the service back.

-## Solution 1: Check for updates
+## Solution 2: Check for updates

 Windows 11 and Windows 10 let you choose when and how to get the latest updates to keep your device running smoothly and securely.
 To manage your options and see any available updates, select the **Start** button, and then go to **Settings** > **Update & Security** > **Windows Update** > **Check for updates**.
 Install any available updates, and then restart your computer if the updates require it.

 For more information, see [Update Windows](https://support.microsoft.com/help/4027667).

-## Solution 2: Search and Indexing troubleshooter
+## Solution 3: Search and Indexing troubleshooter

 Your PC automatically indexes content to deliver faster search results.
 If you're running Windows 10, version 1903 (May 2019 Update) or later versions and Windows can detect a problem, we'll run the Search troubleshooter automatically.
 This troubleshooter will reset Windows Search back to the default experience.
 View your troubleshooter history under **Settings** > **Update & Security** > **Troubleshoot** > **View History**.
 Follow the solutions below if your issue is still not resolved.